EqualifyEverything/equalify-schema/README.md

 Our initiative encourages testing providers to distinguish their unique offerings while establishing a common ground for evaluating various tools' outputs.

+## Key Benefits
+- **Reduced File Size**: Most savings are the way we parse for unique messages and our relational tagging structure.
+- **Fasting Parsing**: Smaller file sizes mean reduced processing.
+Also, using IDs facilitates faster lookup, filtering, and aggregation operations.
+- **Reduced Redundancy**: We're following principles of database normalization, which yield a lot of benefits in maintainability and efficiency,

 ## Getting Started
 ### Running the STREAM App
 The STREAM app transforms accessibility test outputs into the STREAM format, ensuring compliance with the defined [stream-schema.json](stream-schema.json).